 Our members

 The members of the Initiative all bring a particular commitment to CDR and are constantly developing their engagement in this area.
-The CDR Initiative, in turn, contributes to these efforts as a learning platform with a high degree of among the member companies.
+The CDR Initiative, in turn, contributes to these efforts as a learning platform with a high degree of diversity among the member companies.

 This enables companies to learn from the shift in perspectives and the particular challenges for specific industries and organisations of different sizes, and to share best practices.